thelkarsumit/project-repo/docker/dockerfile/intermediate.md

-Here are 10 intermediate Dockerfile use cases along with detailed explanations.
+# List intermediate Dockerfile use cases, along with detailed explanations.

 ---
 ## Basic Structure of a Dockerfile